ruggeri/tech-notes/programming-languages/garbage-collection.md

 - Gray objects.
 We must examine the gray objects.
 Tracing is complete when the set of gray objects is empty.
 - Black objects.
-At the end of tracing, any objects colored black will not retained.
+At the end of tracing, any objects colored black will be retained.
 During tracing, black objects do not need to be re-examined.

 You start out with the root set as gray.
 You iterate gray objects,